 For patients living with obesity, your care will follow the same steps as those patients who are not living with obesity.
-You can find out more information in the leaflet You and your anaesthetic (rcoa.ac.uk/patientinfo/you-your-anaesthetic).
+You can find out more information in the leaflet You and your anaesthetic which is available here: rcoa.ac.uk/patientinfo/you-your-anaesthetic.